 Bachelor of Science in Computer Science

 LAU’s B.S. in Computer Science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).

 The Bachelor of Science in Nursing at the Alice Ramez Chagoury School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).

 LAU has earned accreditation for its Adnan Kassar School of Business.
 Its undergraduate and graduate programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 The programs are: B.S. in Business Studies, B.S. in Economics, B.S. in Hospitality and Tourism Management, Master of Business Administration (MBA) and Executive Master of Business Administration (EMBA).

 Bachelor of Architecture

-LAU’s Bachelor of Architecture degree is officially recognized by the French Government, thus allowing our graduates to practice in France and the European Union.
-In addition, the National Architectural Accrediting Board (NAAB) which accredits all architecture programs in the United States has recently approved the eligibility for candidacy of LAU's Bachelor of Architecture.
+The Bachelor of Architecture degree at LAU is officially recognized by the French Ministry of Culture & Communication, thus allowing our graduates to practice in France and the European Union.
+In addition, the Bachelor of Architecture program is in process of being reviewed for accreditation by the National Architectural Accrediting Board (NAAB) which accredits all architecture programs in the United States.